-- G. All Projects require the written approval of the Green Bank, as the statewide administrator of the C-PACE Program. - H. All Benefited Property Owner(s) associated with the project must sign a Disclosure of Risk Form. - If the Energy Improvement(s) are wholly owned by any party or parties which is/are not the Benefited Property Owner(s), then such project must meet the requirements set forth in Appendix L.
+- E.F.
+For all Resilience Improvements, the requirement for the project to complete Standard SIR Technical Review process is not applicable.
+Instead, C-PACE financing eligibility for resilience projects will be based on an identification of Resilience Improvements and completion of an assessment of resilience cost savings through a resilience study.
+See Appendix O. - F.G.All Projects require the written approval of the Green Bank, as the statewide administrator of the C-PACE Program. - G.H.
+All Benefited Property Owner(s) associated with the project must sign a Disclosure of Risk Form. - H.I.
+If the Energy Improvement(s) are wholly owned by any party or parties which is/are not the Benefited Property Owner(s), then such project must meet the requirements set forth in Appendix L.